fastify/fastify/docs/TypeScript.md

 ### Type checking responses based on the status code

 If you would like to be strict about the responses that are returned to the caller of a route.
 You can use the RepliesType when creating a route this key allows a type to be specified for any status code.
-When `.sendReplyTyped` is called on the reply object, both the status code and the payload data is type scheduled to match.
+When `.sendWithStatus` is called on the reply object, both the status code and the payload data is type scheduled to match.

    ```typescript
    server.get<{